mgierada/mgierada/README.md

 My greatest strength—and perhaps my biggest challenge—is that I remain open-minded at all times.

-Currently, I work closely with Sofomo (Poland) and several tech companies worldwide, with a primary focus on various backend and machine learning technologies.
+Currently, I collaborate with Sofomo (Poland) and several tech companies worldwide, with a primary focus on various backend and machine learning technologies.

 <h3 align="left">Recent commercial clients:</h3>